 Exfoliating Agents That Also Whiten The Skin

-The ingredients below are not primarily used as a whitening product, they are used more as exfoliating agents.
-However, many studies and incidental use of creams with these exfoliating ingredients show that regular use of these creams have shown to lighten the skin as well.
+The ingredients below are not primarily used for skin whitening but as exfoliating agents.
+However, many studies and incidental use of creams with these ingredients show that regular use can lighten the skin too.